 The artwork was installed from 2013-2015 on platform 1 at Bristol Temple Meads train station.

 “From the age of 3 my daughter Maya could use an iPhone.
 For her the technology was like a pencil, just another everyday tool to be used.
 Born into this world, for her, the digital revolution and the speed of technological development is not yet apparent.”
-Luke Jerram
+Says Luke.

-This project has stemmed from Jerram’s ongoing research of visual perception and optical illusions.
+This project has stemmed from Luke’s ongoing research of visual perception and optical illusion.
 The fact that he is colourblind has given him a natural interest in exploring “the edges of perception”.

 Consider this artwork in relation to The New Aesthetic

 Read about this optical illusion of ‘block masking’

 Read an academic paper on pixelated face recognition

 “I had the idea to create pixelated sculptures about 10 years ago.
 Back then I tried to make the artworks using cubes of painted wood, but the results were disappointing.
 The opportunity arose this year to make an artwork for Bristol Temple Quarter using more up to date technologies, which weren’t financially accessible a decade ago”.

 To make this artwork Maya was scanned using an Xbox Kinect.
 Her head was scanned at the Machine Vision Laboratory (MVL) within the University of West of England.
 From there, the body scan was then pixelated into cubes known as voxels.
 Then the model was created from precisely (waterjet) cut, sheets of aluminium.
 Over 5,000 small, 12mm square coloured stickers were then printed and painstakingly fixed onto this aluminium surface.

 Printing was completed at the Centre for Fine Print Research (CFPR), University of West of England where Luke was a Senior Research Fellow.